danielapierro/blobtools_tutorial/README.md

 This guide follows "Workflow A" in the [manual](https://blobtools.readme.io/docs/what-is-blobtools), providing example code and explanations at each step.

-## what input? trimmed paired reads
+## what input?
+### trimmed paired reads

-After running Trimmomatic to trim the reads, rename the paired reads as:
+After running Trimmomatic to trim the reads, rename the paired reads as follows.

-After the base name, list an array number, followed by a 1 (forward read) or 2 (reverse read).
+First a base name, then an array number, then 1 (forward read) or 2 (reverse read).

 This example will use two sets of trimmed paired reads:
 ```